Rape in Islamic law: Traditional fiqh

-Relationship with zina
+Rape is considered a crime in Islam.
+In Islam, rape is called Zina Al-Zibr or Ightisab, and it falls under the rules of Hirabah.
+Classical Islamic law (Shari'a) regarded the crime of sexual violation as a coercive zina, and therefore a hadd offence.
+There is a lack of recognition of marital rape among certain jurists and scholars.

+Jurists agree that a woman who has been subject to force and raped is not liable to any punishment.

+Analogy to adultery

-Classical Islamic law defined what today is commonly called "rape" as a coercive form of fornication or adultery (zināʾ).
+Classical Islamic law defined what today is commonly called "rape" as a coercive form of fornication or adultery (zina).

 This basic definition of rape as "coercive zināʾ" meant that all the normal legal principles that pertained to zināʾ – its definition, punishment, and establishment through evidence – were also applicable to rape; the prototypical act of zināʾ was defined as sexual intercourse between a man and a woman over whom the man has neither a conjugal nor an ownership right.

 What distinguished a prototypical act of zināʾ from an act of rape, for the jurists, was that in the prototypical case, both parties act out of their own volition, while in an act of rape, only one of the parties does so.
 Jurists admitted a wide array of situations as being "coercive" in nature, including the application of physical force, the presence of duress, or the threat of future harm either to oneself or those close to oneself; they also included in their definition of "coercion" the inability to give valid consent, as in the case of minors, or mentally ill or unconscious persons.
 Muslim jurists from the earliest period of Islamic law agreed that perpetrators of coercive zināʾ should receive the ḥadd punishment normally applicable to their personal status and sexual status, but that the ḥadd punishment should not be applied to victims of coercive or nonconsensual zināʾ due to their reduced capacity.

 The crime of rape, according to Sunni Ḥanafī and Mālikī jurists, is as an act of zinā.
 If the consent was granted under coercion or in a defective legal capacity such as by a mentally impaired person, it is considered non-consent or invalid consent.

-Relationship with hirabah
+Analogy with hirabah

 The inclusion of rape within the purview of hirabah has had support throughout Islamic history.